gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # DTLS messages over SCTP User Messages  {#dtls-user-message}

-DTLS messages that are not DTLS records containing protected SCTP chunk payloads will be sent using SCTP user message using format defined below.
+DTLS messages that are not DTLS records containing protected SCTP chunk payloads will be sent as SCTP user messages using the format defined below.
 A DTLS handshake message may be fragmented by DTLS to a set of DTLS records of a maximum configured fragment size.
 Each DTLS message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the PPID set to DTLS-SCTP
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-Each user message DTLS SHALL be prepended with a single byte containing the DTLS connection index value.
+The SCTP user message is created by having each DTLS message prepended with a single byte containing the Restar flag and DTLS connection index value.
 These user messages MAY contain one or more DTLS records.
-The SCTP stream ID used MAY be any stream ID that the ULP alreay uses, and if not know Stream 0.
-Note that all fragments of a handshake message MUST be sent with the same stream ID to ensure the in-order delivery.
+The SCTP stream ID used MAY be any stream ID that the ULP alreay uses, and if not know Stream
+0. Note that all fragments of a handshake message MUST be sent with the same stream ID to ensure the in-order delivery.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3